ashleyaggie/WorkDayScheduler/README.md

 THEN the saved events persist

-    * Completed using localStorage.getItem and DOM manipulation to set the values equal to the stored information.
+    * Used localStorage.getItem and DOM manipulation to set the values equal to the stored information.

 ## Credits